kilamrauon/giant-clock/README.txt

 I do not use the wifi to seek the hour, the modification of the hour is done with the first button, the modification of the minutes is done with the second button.
-The third button changes the brightness and the fourth the colour (with a regular change of colour if you select (with a regular change of colour if colour 6 is selected)
+The third button changes the brightness and the fourth the colour (with a regular change of colour if you select (with a regular change of colour if colour 6 is selected).
+The LED segments can be associated with specific connectors as shown in photo 1chiffre.jpg or be soldered.
+Each method has its advantages and disadvantages.

 Une horloge géante à base de wemos mini d1, un module horloge temps réél ds1302, d'un mini clavier KC11B04 (sortie analogique, il faut vérifier ce que renvoie